 Why isn’t the earliest sunset on the year’s shortest day?
 It’s because of the discrepancy between the clock and the sun.
 A clock ticks off exactly 24 hours from one noon to the next.
 But an actual day – as measured by the spin of the Earth, from what is called one “solar noon” to the next – rarely equals 24 hours exactly.

-Solar noon is also called simply “midday.”
+Solar noon is also called simply midday.
 It refers to that instant when the sun reaches its highest point for the day.
-At this time of year, the time period from one solar noon to the next is actually half a minute longer than 24 hours.
-Today, on December 7, the sun reaches its noontime position at 11:52 a.m. local standard time.
+In the month of December, the time period from one solar noon to the next is actually half a minute longer than 24 hours.
+On December 8, the sun reaches its noontime position at 11:52 a.m. local standard time.
 Two weeks later – on the winter solstice – the sun will reach its noontime position around 11:59 a.m.
-That’s 7 minutes later than today.
+That’s 7 minutes later than on December 8.

 The later clock time for solar noon also means a later clock time for sunrise and sunset.
 The table below helps to explain.